 This degree can also lead to a number of other career paths and opportunities within education such as curriculum lead and subject matter chair.
 Recent graduates of USD’s curriculum and instruction program have used the degree to help launch new STEAM programs at their schools, develop digital literacy programs and organize and lead professional development training for colleagues.

 When you are comparing programs, it is important to take into consideration the environment in which you are hoping to apply the skills you gain through the program.
 For example, there are a large variety of schools throughout the country – from Catholic to charter to inner city, suburban and online or international.
 These schools may all have differing needs and cultural norms which need to be considered when developing curriculum and delivering instruction.
 The context of where education is happening is really important to how you deliver your instruction and choosing a program that will allow you to do this is critical.

 At USD, for example, if you specialize in curriculum and instruction you are able to choose classes from the four other specializations to tailor your degree to your specific needs.
 This makes the curriculum and instruction degree a very flexible and popular option for educators who wish to couple their curriculum and instruction learning with other relevant topics that are pertinent in education today, such as STEAM, inclusive learning, school leadership or digital literacy.

 It is also important to choose a program that encourages research in action and allows you to take what you are learning in the classroom and apply it to your own school and students.

 Interested in learning more about pursuing a master’s in curriculum and instruction?
-At the University of San Diego, we offer a 100% online Master of Education Degree with five different specializations to choose from, including curriculum and instruction.
+The University of San Diego offers a 100% online Master of Education degree with five different specializations to choose from, including Curriculum and Instruction.
 Contact an admissions representative to learn more!